mgishere13/mgplayz-bot/README.md

   * nano
   * Atleast 120MB of free memory
   * Atleast 500MB of free disk space

+* Before you begin (IMPORTANT)
+- Make sure you installed a package called `windows-build-tools`.
+Without this, some packages might not install correctly or will outright fail.
+To install this package, open an administrative command prompt or powershell window and type `npm i -g windows-build-tools` and it should install.

 * Step 1: Clone the repository
 ```
 git clone https://github.com/MGPlayzYT/mgplayz-bot <custom folder name>